zzyrd/simple-payment/README.md

 # Introduction:
- The project is using Stripe api to build up an simple online payment system with security insured.
+ The project is using Stripe API to build up a simple online payment system with security ensured.

 # Notice:

  In real business, all transactions should be under HTTPS protocol.
 (I did testing under HTTP)

- My Stripe Account monitor all activities such as creating token, making charges, failure notification, etc.
+ My Stripe Account monitors all activities such as creating token, making charges, failure notification, etc.

 # How it works:
 The third party payment API I used is Stripe.